LSanten/MMS-Bubbles/Zettelkasten/MCGILCHRIST2021-VID.md

 to reach some insight, we need to look at both hemispheres and understand how they deliver information to know which one to favor (though both might give some truth)

-"how do we know aything?" (the big question of #epistimology)
+"how do we know aything?" (the big question of #epistemology)

 "what is the structure of the cosmos and what is it made out of?"